 Arabic Coffee, or Gahwa as they are colloquially called, is the favorite recreational drink of the Arabs.
-Though the term Arabic Coffee encompasses Turkish Coffee as well, Gahwa is specifically the coffee made according to Arab traditions.
+Though Arabic Coffee also encompasses Turkish Coffee, Gahwa is specifically the Coffee made according to Arab traditions.
 The Gahwa has been popular in the Arabian peninsula for hundreds of years.

-Usually, Gahwa is brewed from Arabica coffee beans, which accounts for 80 percent of the world’s coffee production.
+Usually, Gahwa is brewed from Arabica coffee beans, accounting for 80 percent of the world’s coffee production.

 History of Arabic Coffee

-Legends have it that the coffee was first discovered by the shepherds of Arabia.
-Their goats which chewed certain berries were found to be more active.
+Legends have it that the shepherds of Arabia first discovered the Coffee.
+Their goats, which chewed certain berries, were more active.
 Later, the Arabs started using these to make energy drinks.

 The coffee culture of Arabs predates that of the west by centuries.
-In fact, the English word ‘coffee’ itself was derived from the ‘koffie’ in Dutch, which was from Turkish ‘kahve’ which in turn has its roots in the Arabic word qahwah.
+The English word ‘coffee’ itself was derived from the ‘Koffie’ in Dutch, which was from Turkish ‘kahve’, which has its roots in the Arabic word Qahwah.

-According to UNESCO, gahwa was originated in the Arabian peninsula.
+According to UNESCO, Gahwa originated in the Arabian peninsula.
 Emphasizing the importance of preserving these traditions, UNESCO added the Arabic Coffee and Majlis to its list of Intangible Cultural Heritages in 2015.

-Before starting, you need these things to make the coffee.
+Before starting, you need these things to make Coffee.